Read time: 15 minutes

 The more you know, the better informed you are, the quicker you can sort out the misinformation.

 Of course, not everyone can spend years of their life reading pubmed journals.
 And not everyone can access the full texts from studies.
-That’s why I wrote this article.
+That’s why I wrote this article – to share some of my ideas on hair loss pathology, formulated over the years.

 Inside This Article: The Causes Of Hair Loss Mapped Into A Flowchart